Chadnaut/Attract-Mode-Modules/scripts/link/README.md

 src =
   modules/chart
   modules/console
-  modules/perspective
   modules/stringify
-  plugins/ReloadHotkey
 dest =
   C:/attract-mode
   C:/attract-mode-plus
   C:/attract-mode-plus-alpha
 ```

-`section` - The section name must be unique
+- `link` - A unique name for the section
-- `root` - Relative path from the script to your source root (may also be absolute path)
+  - `root` - Relative path from the script to your source root (may also be absolute path).
-- `src` - List of dirs/files within the root to create symlinks for
+  - `src` - List of dirs/files within the root to create symlinks for.
-- `dest` - List of dirs to create symlinks in
+  - `dest` - List of dirs to create symlinks in.

 Note - in VSCode a `Run Python File` play button will appear in the top-right corner when the script is open - press it to run the script.